Lightscape FAQs

 Tips for Your Visit

-✓ Dress for the weather, as this is an outdoor event.
+✓ Dress for the weather as this is an outdoor event.

 Ticket Information

 Tickets for this event are timed in 15-minute increments to stagger visitors for a better experience.
-However, each night you may stay until the event closes and enjoy the event.
-Please note times above.

 Limited complimentary parking for the following: Active-duty U.S. military personnel and/or their families, reservists, and former POWs.
 Please show valid ID at the gatehouse upon entry.